-- 31. Procedural questions may be raised by any State Councillor at any time.
-If the facilitator deems the frequency or substance of procedural questions from any one State Councillor to be deliberately vexatious, that State Councillor must abide by any request of the facilitator to cease raising procedural questions for a period of time stated by the facilitator. - 32.
-Once a procedural question is raised by a State Councillor, that State Councillor may briefly state a reason for raising it and the facilitator must then immediately ask State Councillors if there is any dissent to the procedural question being agreed to.
-Following this: - a) if there is no dissent, the procedural question is agreed to; or - b) if there is dissent, the facilitator may allow the reasons for dissent to be stated briefly, then must ask for a show of hands of State Councillors.
+- a) if there is no dissent, the procedural question is agreed to; or - b) if there is dissent, the facilitator may allow the reasons for dissent to be stated briefly, then must ask for a show of hands of State Councillors.
 A simple majority is required for the procedural question to be agreed to, with the exception of the procedural questions to put a proposal to a vote or to suspend Standing Orders, which require a 75% super majority for the procedural question to be agreed to. - 33.
 Procedural questions will only take the form of one of the following phrases or of those referred to elsewhere in these Standing Orders: - a) "that time for discussion on the Proposal now expire" - i.
 The effect of this procedural question being agreed is to require the facilitator to immediately test for consensus on the Proposal, that is, to end any discussion immediately. - ii.
 It should not be used in an attempt to silence dissent, and generally should only be used if the time allotted to debate is nearing its end. - b) "that the Proposal be considered at a later time this day" - i.
-The effect of this procedural question being agreed is to require the State Secretary to schedule time later in the day for further consideration of the Proposal at hand. - c) "that the Proposal be considered at the next meeting" - The effect of this procedural question being agreed is to require the State Secretary to include the Proposal, in its exact form, on the agenda for the next State Council meeting. - d) "that the matter be considered at the next meeting" - The effect of this procedural question being agreed is to require the State Secretary to schedule time on the agenda for the next State Council meeting for debate on the substantive matter at hand, but allows flexibility for the redrafting of any Proposals. - e) "that the Proposal lapse" - i.
+The effect of this procedural question being agreed is to require the State Secretary to schedule time later in the day for further consideration of the Proposal at hand. - c) "that the Proposal be considered at the next meeting" - i.
+The effect of this procedural question being agreed is to require the State Secretary to include the Proposal, in its exact form, on the agenda for the next State Council meeting. - d) "that the matter be considered at the next meeting" - i.
+The effect of this procedural question being agreed is to require the State Secretary to schedule time on the agenda for the next State Council meeting for debate on the substantive matter at hand, but allows flexibility for the redrafting of any Proposals. - e) "that the Proposal lapse" - i.
 The effect of this procedural question being agreed is to defeat, rather than defer, a Proposal, without first testing for consensus.
 It should only be put if it has become apparent that a decision on the matter is not required. - f) "that Proposal [number] be now considered" - i.
 The effect of this procedural question being agreed is to consider a Proposal in a different order to that stated on the agenda. - g) "that the Proposal be put to a vote" - i.
-The effect of this procedural question being agreed is to put the Proposal at hand to a vote.
+The effect of this procedural question being agreed is to put the Proposal at hand to a vote. - ii.
+It should only be put for the reasons stated in the State Constitution; that is, that "if, after a reasonable period of time, disagreement persists and a decision cannot be deferred, the question will be resolved by vote."